salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 We also had a mechanism for generating code manually calling a Jinja2 template engine and committing the result, in fact, already [since Nov.
 2009](https://github.com/roboterclubaachen/xpcc/commit/e239176#diff-41dfb98586123c4821a51af70cf93ae8).
-It was first used to create the AVR’s UART classes and slowly expanded to other platforms.
-But it didn’t really scale either because you still had to explicitly provide all the substitution data to the engine, which usually only was the number, or letter, identifying the peripheral.
+It was first used to create the AVR's UART classes and slowly expanded to other platforms.
+But it didn't really scale either because you still had to explicitly provide all the substitution data to the engine, which usually only was the number, or letter, identifying the peripheral.

-It wasn’t until 2013 that [Kevin Läufer](https://github.com/ekiwi) generalized this idea by moving it into our [SCons-based](http://scons.org) build system and collecting all template substitution data into one common file per target, which we just called "The Device File" (naming things is hard, ok?).
-This made it much easier to generate new peripheral drivers and it even did so on-the-fly during the build process due to being included into SCons’ dependency graph, which eliminated the need for manually committing these generated files and keeping them up-to-date.
+It wasn't until 2013 that [Kevin Läufer](https://github.com/ekiwi) generalized this idea by moving it into our [SCons-based](http://scons.org) build system and collecting all template substitution data into one common file per target, which we just called "The Device File" (naming things is hard, ok?).
+This made it much easier to generate new peripheral drivers and it even did so on-the-fly during the build process due to being included into SCons' dependency graph, which eliminated the need for manually committing these generated files and keeping them up-to-date.

 ### First Steps

-The first draft of the [STM32F407’s device file](https://github.com/roboterclubaachen/xpcc/commit/3fcf8cb) was assembled by hand and lacked a clear structure.
+The first draft of the [STM32F407's device file](https://github.com/roboterclubaachen/xpcc/commit/3fcf8cb) was assembled by hand and lacked a clear structure.
 In retrospect, we also had trouble deciding which data goes in the device file and which [stays embedded in the templates](https://github.com/roboterclubaachen/xpcc/blob/826c43797d31513d128760c190b19bdc61ca2f6b/src/xpcc/architecture/platform/core/cortex/stm32/stm32.macros#L52-L168),